Triumph Street Triple: Background

-First generation (2007 - 2011)
+First generation (2007–2011)

-The Triumph Street Triple was launched in 2007, to replace the 600 Speed Four.
-It shared the design of the modern Triumph naked models, introduced on the Speed Triple in 2005, with high-level double-barrel silencers, dual circular headlights with a dashboard unit mounted on the top.
-The biggest difference with the Speed Triple is the conventional swingarm, instead of the single-sided unit.
+The Triumph Street Triple was launched on October 1st, 2007, to replace the 600 Speed Four.
+It shares the design of the modern Triumph naked models, introduced on the Speed Triple in 2005, with high-mount twin mufflers, dual circular headlights with a dashboard unit mounted on the top.
+The biggest difference with the Street Triple is the conventional swingarm, instead of the single-sided unit on the Speed Triple.

-The cycle parts are shared with the Triumph Daytona 675, mainly visible on the frame and swingarm.
-The 675cc triple cylinders engine, borrowed to the Daytona 675, is de-tuned to make it more street friendly and usable as a daily rider naked, but still powerful in the category with 79 kW (106 bhp) @ 11,750 rpm.
+Many parts are shared with the Triumph Daytona 675, mainly visible on the frame and swingarm.
+The 675cc three cylinder engine, borrowed from the Daytona 675, is re-tuned to make it more street friendly and usable as a daily rider naked, but still powerful in the category with 79 kW (106 bhp) @ 11,750 rpm.

-Since the Daytona 675 engine is a triple cylinders, Triumph introduced a new naming instead of adding the displacement to the Speed Triple name, making it a brand new model in Triumph history.
+Since the Daytona 675 engine is a triple cylinder, Triumph introduced a new naming instead of adding the displacement to the Speed Triple name, making it a brand new model in Triumph history.

 Launched in 2008, the Street Triple R shares the same engine and chassis as the standard model but has fully adjustable suspension both front and rear which is shared with the Daytona.
 The revised rear suspension results in a slightly higher seat height over the standard model and sharper rake.
 The front brakes are also shared with the Triumph 675 Daytona, with a fully radial Nissin setup, master cylinder and calipers.
-It has other minor equipment differences over the standard bike in the way of handlebars, seat, and different colour schemes which were matte orange and matte grey.
+It has other minor equipment differences over the standard bike in the way of handlebars, seat, and different colour schemes, which were matte orange and matte grey.

-Second generation (2011 - 2012)
+Second generation (2011–2012)

 The Street Triple's circular headlights were changed to an angular shape for the 2012 model year, in line with the new identity of modern naked models, changed for the 2011 Speed Triple 1050 model.
 It was controversial at the time, because the circular headlights has been the identity of the modern naked models since 1997 and was quickly nicknamed the bugeye model from the bug like appearance the lights give the bike.
 The other changes includes redesigned side casings, brushed aluminum finish around the exhausts, black finish rear sets and revised stickers.
 The modifications were only cosmetics on both Street Triple and Street Triple R models, no changes were made on the engine, nor on the cycle parts.